A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Method

 \section{Method}

-To better leverage the strong language modeling capabilities of PLMs, we propose an encoding-decoding scheme to extend the PLMs for the MDS setting.
-Our design fulfills the following requirements: {(1) It reduces the gap between the PLM's SDS-based pre-training stage and the MDS fine-tuning stage; and (2) It facilitates complex cross-document interactions for the MDS setting.}
+To better leverage the strong language modeling capabilities of PLMs, we propose an encoding-decoding scheme to better equip the PLMs for the MDS setting.
+Our design fulfills the following requirements: (1) It leverages the language modeling capability of PLMs gained during pre-training; and (2) It facilitates the model to better process cross-document information during fine-tuning with the MDS datasets.

 For the first requirement, we preserve the token interactions within the same document for both the encoder and decoder.
-For the second requirement, we use the ``{<s>}'' tokens for document-level representations in the encoder, then make further use of these tokens for document-level attention scaling in the decoder.
+For the second requirement, we use the PLM's ``{<s>}'' token for the hierarchical representation of the documents in the encoder, then make further use of these tokens for hierarchical attention scaling in the decoder.